influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withFailFast(failFast)
 ```

-FailFast, if specified, will fail this template if any of its child pods has failed.
-This is useful for when this template is expanded with `withItems`, etc.
+"FailFast, if specified, will fail this template if any of its child pods has failed.
+This is useful for when this template is expanded with `withItems`, etc."

 ### fn spec.templateDefaults.withHostAliases